-From a young age, we develop our own identities, through self-image and through that self-image we create perceptions of how we view ourselves, our beliefs and our world.
+From a young age, we develop our identities through self-image.
+Through self-image we create perceptions of how we view our beliefs, ourselves and the world.

 We genuinely believe we see the world realistically and act in rationale ways.
-Sadly, when our own thoughts and behaviour are challenged, or accusations are thrown at us, the self-image we have developed will take a knock.
-Our experiences often create cognitive dissonance a form of tension and stress is the reason why we fail to take responsibility.
+When our own thoughts and behaviour are challenged, or accusations are thrown at us, the self-image we have developed takes a knock.
+Our experiences create cognitive dissonance, a form of tension and stress is the reason why we fail to take responsibility.

-We can either admit that we made a mistake and re-evaluate our thinking, or we can continue to justify our behaviour, so that our thinking is not in conflict with our self-image.
-When we continue to justify ourselves, we will always come to evaluate our own understanding of things, not what’s right.
+We can either admit we made a mistake and re-evaluate our thinking, or we can continue to justify our behaviour, so that our thinking is not in conflict with our self-image.
+When we continue to justify ourselves, we will always come to evaluate our own understanding of the way we see things, not what is right.

-Sadly, in those moments where we put a different slant on things and on the way we want things to go, we will always avoid taking responsibility on doing what’s right.
+Sadly, in those moments where we put a different slant on things, on how we want things to go, we will always avoid taking responsibility on doing what’s right.